tayganr/purviewlab/modules/module13.md

 ## :dart: Objectives

-- Connect to on premise data source using a self-hosted integration runtime.
+- Read and publish events using Azure Event Hubs.

 ## Table of Contents